 It is important that you take immediate action in order to preserve your right to file a claim for damages.
 Contact The Firm right away to get FELA process started.
 The statute of limitations for a FELA claim is three years.
 If you fail to file the necessary paperwork and do not pursue a FELA railroad injury claim within three years of the date of your train accident, you may be barred forever from seeking financial compensation for your injuries.

-Call an Aggressive FELA Railroad Accident Attorney in Newark, Red Bank, and Clifton, NJ
+Call an Aggressive FELA Railroad Accident Attorneys in Newark, Red Bank, and Clifton, NJ

 If you are a railroad employee who has sustained job-related injuries, you need an aggressive attorney who will fight on your behalf and do what is needed to hold the negligent person, company or government entity, responsible for your train accident injuries.
-Andrew Calcagno is a dedicated personal injury attorney with a passion for doing battle in courtrooms across NJ, including Union County, Middlesex County, Essex County, Hudson County, Monmouth County, Morris County, and Somerset County.
-He will provide you with the personalized service you deserve and make sure you understand all of your legal options.
-Call Mr. Calcagno today to discuss your case or schedule a free consultation at one of his offices in Newark, Red Bank, Clifton, Cranford, and Westfield, NJ.
+The Firm is a team of dedicated personal injury attorneys with a passion for doing battle in courtrooms across NJ, including Union County, Middlesex County, Essex County, Hudson County, Monmouth County, Morris County, and Somerset County.
+They will provide you with the personalized service you deserve and make sure you understand all of your legal options.
+Call The Firm today to discuss your case or schedule a free consultation at one of their offices in Newark, Red Bank, Clifton, Cranford, and Westfield, NJ.